xamarin/dev-days-labs/HandsOnLab/README.md

 1.)
 Add **Microsoft.ProjectOxford.Emotion** nuget package to all projects

 2.)
-Add a new class called EmotionService and add the following code:
+Add a new class called EmotionService and add the following code (ensure you update the API key in the GetHappinessAsync call):

 ```csharp
 public class EmotionService